 The Nelson INP Medical Clinic is based on five underlying principles which aim to remove the restrictions on womens’ healthcare.
 The INP aims to provide sexual health support and advice to anyone; and be a forum for discussion of sexual issues outside of family planning and the traditional doctor-patient relationship.
 “There are just some things you can tell your GP and some things you can’t”.

 Annette feels it is important to educate in order to help people make decisions - “but never to make decisions for people.”
 The INP is all about partnership with people at a personal level” Today, the clinic provides contraceptive, STI, cervical smear, breast checks, infertility and sexual abuse services.

-The practice began as a holistic approach to health, focussing on lifestyles, stress management and niche areas such as foot massages.
+The practice began as a holistic approach to health, focusing on lifestyles, stress management and niche areas such as foot massages.
 These elements are still part of the practice.
-It was tough financially at first through the early 1990s, when working part time developed into full-time work for two years with no form of payment.
+It was tough financially at first through the early 1990's, when working part-time developed into full-time work for two years with no form of payment.
 The resistance the practice needed to overcome was mainly doubt over the fragmentation of services; as prior to the INP the general public had had no alternatives to their traditional G.P..